mikrobe/trainingbot/README.md

 The athlete follows the prescribed workout.
 The bot will adapt the workout plan by using a machine learning (ml) algorithm to predict over/under/normal training.
 The ml is using a training set of over/under/normal training sessions.
 What ML will give us is:
 * How do I predict if an athlete will be over-trained/under-trained so we can adjust his training plan accordingly and notifies him?
-* How training bot learns to distinguish between an over-trained/under-trained/normal athlete?
+* How training bot learn to distinguish between an over-trained/under-trained/normal athlete?

 For supervised hypothesis, training set are carefully created by a specialized data scientist who knows the best metrics to use.
-Metrics are based in raw strava data that you can find in the above section and listed below.
+Metrics (or features) are based in raw strava data that you can find in the above section and listed below.
 Here are the attributes ml will use to train:
-### Single Workout Metrics:
+### Single Athlete Features:
 * TSS
 * TSB
 * CTL